jonascj/python-discord-bot-template/README.md

 ```
 DISCORD_TOKEN=<your-token-here>
 ```

+**Important!** Keep this token secret.
+Anyone who knows the token can impersonate your bot/application with the consequences falling back on your account (since Discord will think it is you, with _your_ token).

 1. Reset your bot's token to obtain a new one.
    The original one created (upon bot creation) is not visible to me (bug in discord.com user interface?).
    ![Screenshot of resetting bot token](docs/discord-bot-reset-token.png)